When: Wednesdays, Oct 9 – Dec 4, 9:45-11:45am

 Cost: $195.00 for 8 session(s)

-Instructor: William A. Fry PHD a founding member of the Learning Curve faculty, taught literature and writing courses at a Maryland college for more than thirty years.
+Instructor: William A. Fry a founding member of the Learning Curve faculty, taught literature and writing courses at a Maryland college for more than thirty years.

 Join Bill Fry for an eight-week exploration of stories and poetry that illustrate the American experience from a variety of vantage points.
 Starting on a sheep farm in Oregon and moving through Michigan, Minnesota, Ohio, New Mexico, New York and more, we’ll read works with a well-developed sense of place as we focus on uniquely American voices in literature.